In December 2009, astronauts Steven L. Smith and John M. Grunsfeld leave Discovery

 The High-Energy Antimatter Telescope was a balloon-borne instrument.
 The name is pretty good, though it’s not as impressive as BLAST.
 Launched in 1994 and again in 1995, HEAT detected electrons and positrons (the antimatter twin of the electron) that originated in cosmic rays.

-is looking for the best-named scientific instruments.
+Popular Science is looking for the best-named scientific instruments.
 We’re concentrating on physical devices, rather than algorithms, surveys, systems, or processes—which means amazing names like GANDALF (Gas AND Absorption Line Fitting algorithm) and GADZOOKS!
 (Gadolinium Antineutrino Detector Zealously Outperforming Old Kamiokande, Super!) won’t make the cut.